benpoh90/Projects/NLP Classification of Sub-Reddits/README.md

 Would the machine learning algorithm classify this as a 'success' since you have words associated with positive sentiments (e.g. excited, nice stroll)?
 The poster - living in wet and cold London - is most likely complaining about having to go out in the rain.

+*Note: This is project 3 for General Assembly Singapore's DSI24 course.*

 ---

 ### Problem Statement